wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ### Parallel execution

 A key differentiator of Terraform is its <strong>plan</strong> command, which provides more than just a "dry-run" before configurations are applied for real.
 Terraform identifies <strong>dependencies</strong> among components requested, and creates them in the order needed.
-Terraform does that by creating a <strong>Resource Graph</strong> such as <a target="_blank" https://github.com/cloudacademy/managing-infrastructure-with-terraform">this</a>:
+Terraform does that by creating a <strong>Resource Graph</strong> such as <a target="_blank" href="https://github.com/cloudacademy/managing-infrastructure-with-terraform">this</a> (click image for full screen):

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/131201026-93ada43f-58b1-43b5-ac70-c70c85fe15d5.png"><img alt="terraform-dependency-graph-2257x1019" width="2257" height="1019" src="https://user-images.githubusercontent.com/300046/131201026-93ada43f-58b1-43b5-ac70-c70c85fe15d5.png"></a>